 TEXAS See page for updates

-TENNESSEE See State Page for complete details and how to help.
+TENNESSEE See State Page for latest news and updates.

 AN ACT to amend Tennessee Code Annotated, Title 33, Chapter 2; Title 38; Title 39; Title 50; Title 63 and Title 68, relative to Kratom.
 “Matthew Davenport’s Law,”